ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning: Analysis

 \subsection{Effects of Methods for Entity Encoding}

 For all the experiments mentioned above, we encode each occurrence of an entity by mean pooling over all its tokens in both pre-training and downstream tasks.
 Ideally, \ourmodel should have consistent improvements on other kinds of methods for entity encoding.
-To demonstrate this, we try another entity encoding method mentioned by \citet{soares2019matching}, which inserts a special start token \texttt{[S]} in front of an entity and an end token \texttt{[E]} after it.
+To demonstrate this, we try another entity encoding method mentioned by \citet{soares2019matching} on three splits of DocRED (1\%, 10\% and 100\%).
+Specifically, we insert a special start token \texttt{[S]} in front of an entity and an end token \texttt{[E]} after it.
 The representation for this entity is calculated by averaging the representations of all its start tokens in the document.
 To help PLMs discriminate different entities, we randomly assign different marker pairs (\texttt{[S1]}, \texttt{[E1]}; \texttt{[S2]}, \texttt{[E2]}, ...) for each entity in a document in both pre-training and downstream tasks\footnote{In practice, we randomly initialize $100$ entity marker pairs.}.
 All occurrences of one entity in a document share the same marker pair.
-We show in Table \ref{tab:entityencoding} that \ourmodel achieves consistent performance improvements for both methods (denoted as Mean Pool and Entity Marker) and the improvement is more evident in the latter method.
+We show in Table \ref{tab:entityencoding} that \ourmodel achieves consistent performance improvements for both methods (denoted as \textbf{Mean Pool} and \textbf{Entity Marker}), indicating that \ourmodel is applicable to different methods for entity encoding.
+Specifically, \textbf{Entity Marker} achieves better performance when the scale of training data is large while \textbf{Mean Pool} is more powerful under low-resource settings.
+We also notice that training on a dataset that shares similar entity distributions is more helpful for \textbf{Mean Pool}, where $\text{\ourmodel}_{\texttt{BERT}}^{\texttt{DocRED}}$ achieves 60.8 (F1) and 58.4 (IgF1) on 100\% training data.